jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 <img src="https://i.imgur.com/p6imHHp.png" alt="AD Desktop"/>
 </p>

 * Disable Windows Firewall on DC-1.
 (Server Manager will probably open, you can minimize it.)
+Once logged in, type wf.msc in the search bar and hit enter to open the firewall service window and disable the firewall.

 <p align="center">
 <img src="https://i.imgur.com/nbw9yaL.png" alt="AD Desktop"/>